aarnol/Samba/dataset/README.md

-## dataset should be in this directory
+## The dataset should be in this directory.